MorisatoK/iROBSceneChanger/README.md

 # iROBSceneChanger
 Simple tool to control OBS via Websockets using the iRacing SDK

-Out of personal requirements to switch between two scenes in OBS depending on being in our out of the car in iRacing I created this little tool.
-Because why remember to do it (you don't) when you can automate it?
+Out of personal requirements to switch between two scenes in OBS while streaming in VR depending on being in or out of the car in iRacing I created this little tool.
+Because why remember to do it (you won't) when you can automate it?

 ## Requirements
 + .NET Runtime > 4.5.1